Top 15 Organizations that Help the Homeless

 - Advocacy for policy changes to address homelessness

-10. Broadway Community, Inc. – Organization That Helps the Homeless in New York, USA
+10. Broadway Community, Inc. – Organization That Helps the Homeless in New York

-For nearly 40 years, Broadway Community has been an indispensable resource for thousands of New Yorkers experiencing homelessness, hunger, and poverty.
+For nearly 40 years, Broadway Community has been an indispensable resource and a trusted charity for homeless individuals in New York City, supporting thousands experiencing homelessness, hunger, and poverty.
 At Broadway Community, you can find a four-star soup kitchen, a food pantry, on-site medical services, showers, shelter, and more.

 Broadway Community sets an abundant table, believing that everyone deserves justice, dignity, health, and wholeness.
 They serve nourishing food, a welcoming environment, shelter, clothing, showers, and medical care.
 They serve one another–breaking down barriers of poverty, inequity, and privilege–until all are fed, in body and spirit.